4/29/2025

 Conference Operator

-Good morning, afternoon and evening and welcome to the LLRS Financial Corporation earnings conference call.
-Our participants will be in listen only mode.
+Good morning, afternoon, and evening, and welcome to the Aleros Financial Corporation earnings conference call.
+Our participants will be in listen-only mode.
 Should you need assistance, please signal a conference specialist by pressing the star key followed by zero.
 After today's presentation, there will be an opportunity to ask questions.
-Please note this event is being recorded.
-This call may include forward-looking statements and the company actual results may differ materially from those indicated in any forward-looking statements.
+Please note, this event is being recorded.
+This call may include forward-looking statements, and the company actual results may differ materially from those indicated in in any forward-looking statements.
 Important factors that could cause actual results to differ materially from those indicated in the forward-looking statements are listed in the earnings release on the company's SEC feelings.
-I will now like to turn the conference over to the LLRS Financial Corporation President and CEO, Katie Rolarensson.
+I will now like to turn the conference over to the Alaris Financial Corporation President and CEO, Katie Lawrenson, to begin.
 Katie, please go ahead when you're ready.

 speaker